 - Walk the aisles of Air Force One and the Concorde.

 - Be inspired by those who solved the mysteries of powered flight, flew high, broke the sound barrier, and traveled into space.

 - Exhibits are interactive — climb right into cockpits.

 - See the only remaining piece of Amelia Earhart's Lockheed 10-E Electra, featured in the exhibit In Search of Amelia.

-With a CityPASS booklet, proceed to the General Boarding line to skip the main ticket line.
+With a CityPASS booklet, proceed to the General Admission Lane to skip the main ticket line.
 During busy times, an employee will be available to assist you.
 Exchange voucher for a CityPASS booklet at the ticket area Will Call window to skip the main ticket line.

 Present CityPASS booklet or voucher at the member/prepaid ticket line to skip main ticket line.

 Present CityPASS booklet or voucher for a timed boarding pass at either the Argosy visitor center at Pier 56 or the ticket booth at Pier 55.